aehng/Lecture-Notes/Module6/Lec40-Mon_Apr_24/README.md

     *   Consider the requirements for the documentation
     *   Think about what problems the docs should solve
     *   Define what "good" documentation will look like (so you'll know when you're done)
 *   As for apps...
-I personally don't like word processors, and prefer to write in something like Markdown
+I personally don't like word processors, and prefer to write in something like Markdown or $`\LaTeX`$

 > How do you ensure that the documentation remains up-to-date and relevant as the software evolves over time, and what strategies do you use to manage version control for documentation?

-*   Plan some time each sprint to update docs that will be affected by the changes to the application you plan on making
+Plan to take time every sprint to update docs that are effected by code changes.
+This task is very commonly overlooked.

 # Opinions on Programming and Technology

 ## What are the best practices for maintaining internet privacy / anonymity?

 There is one technique that is guaranteed to protect a system from attack: pull the plug.
-A computer that is not running can't be hacked into.
+A computer that is turned off cannot be hacked.

-Seriously, tho...
+Seriously, though...

 *   Practice good [password hygiene](https://pages.nist.gov/800-63-3/)
 *   Protect your primary email account with your strongest password, and use 2FA